SoftEtherVPN/SoftEtherVPN/README.md

 of SoftEther VPN, by abusing their censorship firewalls.

-To circumvent your censor's unjust restriction, SoftEther VPN Project distributes the up-to-date source-code on all the following open-source repositories:
+To circumvent your censor's unjust restriction, SoftEther VPN Project distributes the up-to-date source code on all the following open-source repositories:

   - GitHub